mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

     cd mattermost-mobile
     ```

-4. Run `make pre-run` in order to install all the dependencies.
+4. Install the project dependencies with `npm install`